-Child marriage is a gross violation of children’s rights to health, protection, and bodily integrity, and an impediment to sustainable development.
+Child marriage is a gross violation of a child’s rights to health, protection, and bodily integrity, and an impediment to sustainable development.
 It often leads to negative health impacts, truncated education, lack of access to income generation opportunities, and increased risk of intimate partner violence.

-Many young people are unprepared when sex is initiated, whether in or outside of marriage.
-If they have received SRHR information, it rarely includes the gender and human rights-based approach that is linked to safer sex.
+Many young people receive very limited or no information or education related to Sexual and Reproductive Health and Rights (SRHR).
+The information they do receive rarely includes the gender and human rights-based approach that is linked to safer sex.
 Every year 16 million adolescent girls give birth, with 90% of these pregnancies occurring within marriage.
-Girls under 15 are five times more likely to die in childbirth than women in their 20s; whilst complications from pregnancy and childbirth are the main cause of death for girls aged 15-19 in many developing countries.
-Because most adolescent pregnancies in high-burden countries occur within marriage, addressing child marriage is critical to reducing maternal (and child) mortality.
+Complications from pregnancy and childbirth are the main cause of death for girls aged 15-19 in many developing countries.
+Because most adolescent pregnancies in high-burden countries occur within marriage, addressing child marriage is critical to improving SRHR.

-The long-term objective is that young people are able to decide if and when to marry and pursue their SRHR in a supportive environment.
+The long-term objective of this programme is for young people to be able to decide if and when to marry and to be able to pursue their SRHR in a supportive environment.

-- Empowering at risk, and already married, adolescents, with life skills education (LSE), CSE and SRHR information and peer support groups – with a focus on girls.
+- Empowering at risk, and already married, adolescents (girls in particular) with life skills education (LSE), Comprehensive Sexuality Education (CSE) and Sexual and Reproductive Health and Rights (SRHR) information in peer support groups.

-- Providing alternatives to child marriage and mitigating the impact on married girls.
-We will do this by enhancing access to education opportunities and helping girls stay in school by improving school safety, preventing drop-out and removing financial barriers (e.g. through linkage to incentives programmes).
+- Providing alternatives to child marriage by enhancing access to education opportunities and helping girls to stay in school by improving school safety, preventing dropout and removing financial barriers to attendance (e.g. through linkage to incentives programmes).